 Other reasons for performance variations

 It’s important to focus on long-term returns and your long-term strategy rather than focus on monthly returns or short-term returns which are often impacted by short-term trends.
 After all, one of the key tenets of investing is the compounding effect that takes place over many years.
 Sustainable investing – like all types of investing – will go through periods of ups and downs.
-Ideally, it’s a values-based way of investing that aligns more closely with your values that can lead to returns over the long term.
+Ideally, it’s a way of investing that aligns more closely with your values that can lead to returns over the long-term.

-Over the last few years, interest in sustainable investing has continued to grow with a surge of interest investors wanting to play a part in a sustainable future.
-This was fueled by the Australian bushfires in 2020 and impact of COVID-19, leading to investors demanding products that have environmental, social, and governance (ESG) frameworks.
+Over the last few years, interest in sustainable investing has continued to grow with a surge of interest in investors wanting to play a part in a sustainable future.
+This trend accelerated after the Australian bushfires in 2020 and the impact of COVID-19, leading to more investors wanting to invest in companies with stronger environmental, social and governance (ESG) frameworks.

 High growth rate

-Australian investors piled in almost $3b of their money into sustainable ETFs on the ASX in the last 12 months.
-There’s now $7.7b invested in sustainable ETFs in Australia across 27 listed products.
+Australian investors piled in over $1 billion of their money into sustainable ETFs on the ASX in the last 12 months.
+There’s now over $10 billion invested in sustainable ETFs in Australia across 46 listed products.
 Over the last five years, these investments have grown at a rate of 51% per year.
 There is a range of innovative ESG ETFs that have recently come to market such as carbon credit ETFs and green metal mining ETFs, and we believe that more ESG products will get launched.

 What’s next for Sustainable Investing